201811017/ObjectDetection-MQTT-and-Classification/README.md

-# Object Detection, transmission via MQTT and object classification
+# Object Detection, transmission via MQTT and Object Classification
 In a context where the physical security of industrial facilities is increasingly important, the need for an automated solution for detecting and identifying intruders is crucial.

 This work presents a scalable and reproducible approach to identify intruders in industrial installations through object detection in surveillance camera videos, transmitting these detections to a centralized cluster, and employing various deep learning (DL) models within the CLIP (Contrastive Language-Image Pre-Training) framework, complemented with large language models (LLM).